GL-Li/vimwiki/Rust_language.md

     }
     ```

-- run `$ cargo run` to install rand and its dependencies if not already install, and run the code.
+- run `$ cargo run` to install rand and its dependencies if not already installed, and run the code.

 **Using nested paths to clean up large use lists**